 Step 5: Put your French press back together

 Putting a French press back together looks more complicated than what it actually is.
 Simply start by sliding your cleaned beaker into its holder.

 Step 6: Reassemble the filter screens and plunger

 Place the retaining disk on a flat surface.
 This piece has a screw that attaches to the plunger.

 Next, place the mesh filter screen on top of the retaining disk, followed by the spring disk.
 From top to bottom it should have the spring disk, mesh filter with the retaining disk on the bottom.
 Refer to the picture as reference.

-Step 7: Screw the filter and disk into the rod
+Step 7: Screw the french press filter and disk into the rod